meetrajesh/cashless-exercise-modeling/README.md

 # Pull Reqeusts

 If you can make this tool better, please do!
 Fork the repo, and submit a pull request for review.
+Bug fixes also welcome.

+# TODO

+ * This script assumes you're tax filing status is Married Filing Jointly.
+It would be nice to also support Single filing, as many young people in their 20s and early 30s can still be unmarried.

 # Disclaimer

-I'm no tax professional, and don't have any accounting, finance, or tax degress.
-Use this at your own risk.
-These scripts are provided solely for personal use, and is not meant as tax advise.
-Use this tool to get a general idea, and then go talk to a real Certified Financial Planner (CFP), CPA, or tax specialist before you make any decisions.
-This script also doesn't claim your company's stock price will always go up, even if it assumes it.
+I'm **not** a tax professional, and don't have a accounting, finance, or tax degree.
+Use this tool and scripts at your own risk.
+The math has **NOT** been verified by a finance or tax professional.

+These scripts are provided solely for personal use, and is not meant to be seen as tax advice.
+Use this tool to get a general idea, and then go talk to a real Certified Financial Planner (CFP), CPA, or tax specialist before you make any decisions to sell, not sell, or exercise any stock options / shares.
+This script also doesn't claim your company's stock price will always go up monotonically, even if it may assume it in some calculations.